Appearance

 AWS S3 as a Source

-Create SQS Queue for notifications
+Step 1: Create SQS Queue

-- Go to SQS Queue
+- Go to SQS > Queues

-- Create Queue
+- Click Create Queue

-Name: rlm-s3-event-notifications
+Name:

-- Copy the ARN of the queue
+- Copy the ARN of the queue — you will need it in the steps below

-Create IAM policy
+Step 2: Create IAM Policy

-- Go to IAM > Policy
+- Go to IAM > Policies

-- Create Policy
+- Click Create Policy

 {